| January

 |

-Joseph as president of the whole church, and Sidney as a counselor.
-Frederick
+Joseph president of the whole church and Sidney as a counselor.
+Counselor Frederick

-is rejected as counselor and Hyrum is vote in.
+G. Williams is rejected and Hyrum is voted in.
 Opposition to David

 Whitmer, W. W. Phelps, and John